Updated 4 April 2014

 The Common Agricultural Policy (CAP) provides a system of agricultural support and programmes throughout the EU.
-First established in 1957, currently accounts for around 41% of the EU Budget.
+First established in 1957, it currently accounts for almost 39% of the EU Budget.

 It is split into two Pillars: Pillar 1 relates to direct support payments, such as the Single Farm Payment which is currently worth about £0.5bn a year to Scotland's farmers, whilst Pillar 2 supports the Rural Development Programme.

 What are the main wins for Scotland in the reformed CAP?

 - Securing the flexibility that will enable Scottish Government to take the important decisions on how the new CAP should be implemented to meet Scotland's diverse farming needs.

 - Securing a deal that means Scotland’s new entrants and previously unsupported sectors such as deer farming receive fair treatment and will be able to claim support from day one of the new CAP regime.

 - Ensuring that payments only go to active farmers by strengthening the link between payments and farming activity.
 The ‘Scottish clause’ allows us to set a minimum activity level that will help tackle the practice of ‘slipper farmers’.

 This is important for Scotland because a strong Common Agricultural Policy (CAP) is vital to ensure a sustainable future for Scotland's agriculture sector.

 How did Scotland help to influence the deal?

 Scotland argued throughout the negotiations for a fair deal for Scotland's farmers, with sufficient flexibility in the system to meet Scotland's diverse farming needs.